KSechkar/CoBa_CRAB/README.md

 ## System requirements
-The code was run and ensured to be functional with Python 3.12 on a PCs running on Windows 11 Home 24H2.
+The code was run and ensured to be functional with Python 3.12 on a PC running on Windows 11 Home 24H2.
 Software requirements can be found in the file _requirements.txt_.
 All scripts can be run on a normal PC CPU in under 5 minutes.